 On this page

-Refresh access tokens
+Refresh access tokens and rotate refresh tokens

 Learning outcomes

-• Understand how to set up refresh token rotation
+• Understand how to set up refresh token rotation.

 About refresh tokens

 A refresh token is a special token that is used to obtain more access tokens.
 This allows you to have short-lived access tokens without having to collect credentials every time one expires.
 You request a refresh token alongside the access and/or ID tokens as part of a user's initial authentication and authorization flow.
-Applications must then securely store refresh tokens since they allow users to remain authenticated.
+Apps must then securely store refresh tokens since they allow users to remain authenticated.

 Persistent token benefits